jessadakronb/jessadakronb/README.md

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently working on something cool and work life balance
-- 🚀 I’m currently learning about VueJs and ReactJs
+- 🚀 I’m currently learning about VueJs
 - 💬 You can always contact me, I will be happy if you contact me
 - 📫 How to reach me: jessadakron.borisut@gmail.com